kyverno/kyverno-envoy-plugin/website/docs/quick-start/authz-server.md

 ### Call into the sample application

-Now we can send request to the sample application and verify the result.
+Now we can send requests to the sample application and verify the result.

 The following request will return `403` (denied by our policy):